Paulsenik/ppt-karaoke/REAMDE.md

 Manager of lokal PowerPoint presentations, PDFs & ODPs.
 Randomly select files with tag-filter for a funny karaoke-night

+*Currently no support for nested folders in the presentation-structure*

 ## Presentation-Stucture

 - themes (multiple)